CircleShift/transit-api/README.md

 ## License
-This mod is available under the MIT licence going forward.
+This mod is available under the MIT licence.